 But instead of the nanny, he takes me into a barn, thrown on the hay, and the next thing I remember it is morning, and I am stuck to the floor, and the whole village is hoo-ing and haa-ing, with grim faces.

 My nanny washes me up, takes me back to my mom on a train that has wood slot seats… Not a word between us.

 I have no idea what happened, I only make up the story from other people’s reaction: and it is not good.

-I spend the next 40 years repeating this scenario… I am the victim, never the perpetrator.
+Looking back I spent the next 50 years repeating this scenario… I am the victim, never the perpetrator.
 I never see how I am trying to survive the same incident, and get a different result.